 The Graduate Opportunity Program (GOP) supports graduates of H/EOP programs to pursue graduate and first professional degrees.
 Students must apply and be admitted to an approved program.
 They also will need to supply documentation of their status as a prior opportunity program participant.
 Funding is limited so early application to the program is encouraged.
-For more information, please contact The Graduate School at (585) 395-2525.
+For more information, please review the GOP Guidelines.
+For questions, contact The Graduate School at (585) 395-2525.

 The Grants Development Office administers the Student Travel Grants program.
 This is a competitive program with funding from Brockport Student Government (BSG) and Academic Affairs that funds travel expenses for graduate students to present at conferences.
 Presentations must be made between August 1 and June 30 and applications should be submitted prior to travel (maximum grant is $300 per academic year).
 For more information, please contact the Grants Development Office.